General Policies and Procedures

 Receipt and Payment of Bank of America Billing

-- Voucher will be prepared within five days of receipt of the Bank of America bill and processed so payment will reach Bank of America no later than 25 calendar days after the close of the billing cycle of the previous month.
+- Purchasing Card Administrator will prepare a wire transfer request and submit to Accounting for payment to be issued to Bank of America.
+Wire transfer request will be prepared within 5 days after receipt of the Bank of America bill and processed so that payment will reach Bank of America no later than 25 calendar days after the close of the billing cycle of the previous

 Allocation of Purchasing Card Charges to DepartmentsA default account and object code will be assigned to each purchasing card issued.
 Bank of America will submit monthly an electronic billing statement to the University of South Carolina and all purchasing card transactions will be charged to the default account number unless adjustments are made as follows: